cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 = 1.0.1 - 27/07/2016 =
 * Added the option to include product variations in the feed (Premium versions only)
 * Fixed the change values option in such a way that you now can perform recalculations even on combined source fields
-* Fixed a bug that prevented the correct recalculation of comma separated financial values
+* Fixed a bug that prevented the correct recalculation of comma-separated financial values
 * Several small changes in the styling code
 * Fixed the Add Channels functionality as some firewalls prevented downloading a channel (Premium versions only)